 Research into the cause of monogenic auto inflammatory disease has resulted in a dramatic shift in the prognosis of patients with specific diagnosis.
-There are approximately 25 monogenic autoinflammatory conditions know to date, however no data exists on the incidence or prevalence of these conditions in Australia.
+There are many monogenic autoinflammatory conditions know to date, however no data exists on the incidence or prevalence of these conditions in Australia.
 Furthermore, there is also little information on the number of patients with suspected autoinflammatory disorders that have received negative genetic test results.

 There are a number of limitations to the diagnosis of monogenetic autoinflammatory diseases.
 They are rare conditions with a degree of phenotypical variability.No single specialty is dedicated to the care of these patients in Australia.
 There is currently no unified approach to further investigation of patients who test negative for gene mutations or who have an atypical phenotype.

 The registry provides a platform for clinicians caring for patients with autoinflammatroy disorders to identify patient numbers and treatment regimes, encouraging collaboration and identifying a network of clinicians and scientists involved in the care and research of these rare disorders.
 AADRY also collects epidemiological and clinical data on patients with suspected and confirmed autoinflammatory disease, utilizing whole exome sequencing as a tool to assist diagnosis.
 There is also the establishment of a tissue bank.

 AADRY is a central point were epidemiological and clinical patient data is collated with current treatment trends and a list of specialists caring for these patients identified

 Where possible, treating clinicians who are members of the project will be asked to consent patients for data to be entered into registry.